Frequently Asked Questions

 What is the significance of an Underwriters Laboratories, Inc. (UL Inc.) listing?

-Where can I use these sconces?
+Where can I use these lights?

-Our sconces are all rated to a UL standard for “damp location”.
+Our lights are all rated to a UL standard for “damp location”.
 This specifically means they can be used in any interior setting, including the bathrooms, and they may be used out doors under cover.
 They are not designed to take direct rain impingement.

-How high should these sconces be mounted?
+How high should sconces be mounted?

 This is largely a matter of personal taste with a dependence on room height.
 Generally speaking, they should be no lower than above average eye height so that no on can see the bulb in the mounted sconce.
 This generally puts the mounting center of the sconce at something like six and one half feet (80 inches).
 Higher than this is fine provided that the ceiling is not too close.
 Again, generally speaking, you should have at least a foot above the sconce of free space.
 Make a rough cut out of the sconce in cardboard, using the dimensions given in the catalog, and try out for yourself where they look the best

-Can I use these sconces outdoors?
+Can I use these lights outdoors?

-As stated above, our sconces are rated for “damp location only” and as such can only be used outdoors where they will be under cover.
+As stated above, our lights are rated for “damp location only” and as such can only be used outdoors where they will be under cover.
 This is a UL designation and its application is up to the buyer.
 Obviously, there are places in the world where direct rain impingement is not really a consideration.

-What about halogen or fluorescent lighting?
+What about halogen or fluorescent lighting or LED bubls?